appium/appium-uiautomator2-driver/README.md

 1. [disableIdLocatorAutocompletion](#settings-api)

 The general resources naming convention for Android apps is `<app_id>:id/<resource_name>`.
 This should guarantee uniqueness of each identifier accross the user interface.
-Athough, this is only a convention and it is still allowed to have various resource names that do not follow it.
+Although, this is only a convention and it is still allowed to have various resource names that do not follow it.
 If you have gotten one of such applications for automated testing then consider assigning `disableIdLocatorAutocompletion` setting value to `true`, so UiAutomator2 driver does not automatically rewrite supplied id values by adding `<app_id>:id/` prefixes to them.

 > **Warning**
 > Default values for settings above have been selected to optimize xpath lookup and page source generation performance.